 Overview HPTSA_NDL - As described in MR Ch.9 ss.3.2.1-3.2.3, the settlement of energy for non-dispatchable loads will be accomplished through the Hourly Physical Transaction Settlement Amount for non-dispatchable loads (HPTSA_NDL).
-As non-dispatchable loads do not have a day-ahead market position, the settlement of energy is based on the day-ahead market Ontario zonal price adjusted by the load forecast deviation charge, and the actual quantity of energy withdrawn at the delivery point in real-time by the non-dispatchable load.
+As non-dispatchable loads do not have a day-ahead market position, the settlement of energy is based on the day-ahead market Ontario zonal price adjusted by the load forecast deviation adjustmentcharge(LFDA), and the actual quantity of energy withdrawn at the delivery point in real-time by the non-dispatchable load.

-HPTSA_NDL and DAM failure/suspension - When there is a day-ahead market failure or a suspension of the day-ahead market, settlement of non-dispatchable loads will be based on the real-time market Ontario zonal price, as described in MR Ch.9 s.2.14.2.
+HPTSA_NDL and DAM failure/suspension - When there is a day-ahead market failure or a suspension of the day-ahead market, settlement of non-dispatchable loads will be based on the real-time market Ontario zonal price_and the LFDA will be 0, as described in MR Ch.9 s.2.14.2.